yalamanchilivahini5/vsdtclpowertool/README.md

 10) For spice netlist
    `Transfer -> Export SPICE Netlist -> Save` (save in .cir extension)

-   For 4-bit fast adder circuit shown in figure, Download `4bitfastadder_test, 4bitfastadder, 5inputAND and 4 input AND gate .ms14`
-   extension files from this repository in same folder and run the simulation.
+   For 4-bit fast adder circuit shown in figure, Download "4bit adder multisim"  from this repository and run `4bitfastadder_test.ms14`  simulation.

 Set up to run TCL code
 =======================